JHay0112/JHay0112.github.io/index.md

     <p>
         I recently completed my fourth year of study towards a Bachelor of Engineering (with honours) specialising in Computer Engineering with a minor of Communications and Network Engineering.
+I have had the oppurtunity throughout my degree to tutor courses I previously studied including COSC131, COSC122, ENEL220, and ENEL320, as well as act as the client for an ENEL300 project.
     </p>
     <img src="img/jordan.jpg" id="inline-profile" alt="Jordan stood in front of ECE at UC." />
     <p>
         Professionaly, I have a solid foundation in electronics and information technologies.
         Recently, I've worked both as an Electronics Engineering Intern at Dawn Aerospace and as a Digital Services Assistant at Alpine Energy.
 Both roles gave me the oppurtunity to develop hardware and software that continue to play an important part to this day.
     </p>
     <p>
         I occasionally write <a href="/articles">articles</a> about my projects and I put most